w314/notes/javaNotes/javaBackend.md

 Resons to prefer `Logback` over `Log4j`:

-- small and speedy: components are faster and have a smaller memroy footprint
+- small and speedy: components are faster and have a smaller memory footprint
 - much better tested framework
 - automatically reloads configuration files
 - gracefully recovers from I/O errors (no need to restart app after server fail, just to get logging to work again)